-Dream of:05 July 1995 "Iguana"
+Dream of:05 July 1995 "Picking A Church"

-When I sat down in the living room where my father was, I saw sister's sons David and Steven.
+When I sat down in the living room where my father was, I saw my sister's sons, David and Steven.
 David looked about 14 and Steven looked about 12 years old.
 I noticed they had stuck something into the bottom of the cabinet built into the wall of the room.
 I asked them about it and I was informed that they had an iguana.
 This news interested me because I myself had recently been thinking about the possibility of trying to raise iguanas, even though I had never even actually held one.

 After obtaining their permission to hold the iguana, I walked over to the cabinet, opened the door and pulled it out.
 I asked them if the iguana would bite, and someone said no, but that it did spit tobacco.
 Once I had the iguana in my hand, I saw that it was over 30 centimeters long, and that it seemed quite strong.
 After I managed to raise its head up to my face, I had to force it down, not wanting it to be in a position where it could spit on me.
 It was a light yellow-greenish color and its skin felt soft and leathery.
 I enjoyed holding it, but I wondered whether it was lonely living alone there in the House and being handled so much by David and Steven.
 I wondered if it needed another iguana with which to play.

-After I put the iguana back in the cabinet it, I told my father I was going to Tracy Park (about two blocks away) to try to fix my bike.
+After I put the iguana back into the cabinet it, I told my father I was going to Tracy Park (about two blocks away) to try to fix my bike.
 I had the feeling David and Steven wanted to go with me and I didn't see any problem with that.

 Before I left, my father reminded me that since I would be staying there, I would need to pick a church to attend on Sundays.
 I knew I would have to go to church, even though I didn't believe in Christianity.
-I told my father the denomination of the church didn't make any difference to me because I generally found church people to be quite "stultifying".
+I told my father the denomination of the church didn't make any difference to me because I generally found church people to be quite "stultifying."
 I consciously used the word "stultifying" to display my vocabulary, which I thought would be in stark contrast to the small vocabulary of people who went to church.

 I also thought I might not have to go to church if I spent the weekends on the Gallia County Farm, where I would rather be.

-Dream Journal Home Page
+Dream Epics Home Page

-Copyright 2011 by email@example.com
+Copyright 2016 by email@example.com